 If you want to truly understand the cost of your renovation, first you invest in design.
 Design work outlines clear and complete specifications for the work to be done.
 Once a design is complete, then the work on the quote can begin.
 For kitchens, bathrooms and other major renovations, it takes anywhere from several hours to several days of focused effort to prepare a reliable and accurate quote.

 Established and professional companies are compensated for their design time and expertise.
 This is a wise investment to ensure that your project will be built to precise standards, while remaining on schedule and on budget.

-Educate yourself on the options
+Educate yourself on the options for kitchen remodeling

 You may have a grand vision of the end result, but a vague understanding of the many activities that must take place along the way.

 This is why the planning phase is so important.
 Partnering with a Design-Build contractor gives you the opportunity to explore various options and identify potential limitations.
 Your Design-Build contractor will place an emphasis on functional space planning and refine potential designs based on your feedback.
 Remember that most homeowners are not equipped to perform this work themselves.

 This is also an opportunity to understand how disruptive the project will be – and it may not be as disruptive as you think.
 Your contractor brings years of experience and many successfully completed kitchen remodels.
 Homeowners can use this knowledge to make educated decisions on what’s best for their home.